mozilla-l10n/styleguides/docs/guidelines/styleguide_guidelines.md

 This document provides step-by-step instructions for creating a community style guide.
 Community style guides are to be used in coordination with the [Mozilla general localization style guide](../mozilla_general/README.md) but provide additional information that is vital to producing a high-quality translation in the community locale.

-Each heading in this document represents a common style topic in localization.
+For creating new style guides, we have prepared a [template](outline.md) you can use.
+Each heading in the template represents a common style topic in localization.
 Each topic features one or more questions that pertain to the information of the topic.
 Below each question is a description of how to answer the question and some examples of relevant information.

+*Note: All style guides use Markdown, which you may know from GitHub already.
+If not, [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) or [Basic writing and formatting syntax](https://help.github.com/articles/basic-writing-and-formatting-syntax/) will give you a good introduction.*

 ## How to use these guidelines

-1. Create a folder for your locale in the repository.
+1. Create a folder for your locale in the [/docs folder](https://github.com/mozilla-l10n/styleguides/tree/master/docs).
-2. Copy the style guide template.
+2. Copy the file with the [style guide template](https://github.com/mozilla-l10n/styleguides/blob/master/docs/guidelines/outline.md) to your locale folder.
 3. Fill out each section of the template, using the questions and directions from the guidelines below.
 Refer to the [example style guide](example_en-us.md) as necessary.
 4. Submit a pull request to the repository administrators.
 5. Request a review of your style guide from another member of your community (if there are no other members of your community, include a note in your pull request).